-Workers who have a skill which should enable them to secure remunerative employment and whose education and social advancement enables them to look after themselves and their families properly on a cash economy may be classed as Advanced Workers and be issued with an Advanced Workers' Certificate.
+Workers who have a skill which should enable them to secure remunerative employment and whose education and social advancement enables them to look after themselves and their families properly in a cash economy may be classed as Advanced Workers and be issued with an Advanced Workers' Certificate.
 Advanced Workers may be employed anywhere in the Territory and be paid a cash wage which includes cash in lieu of rations, clothing and other articles as prescribed under the Ordinance.

-The Ordinance prescribes a minimum cash wage of 325s. a year, equivalent to 25s. a lunar month.
-A minimum rate of 455s. per annum is payable to men engaged on heavy labour.
+The Ordinance prescribes a minimum cash wage of 390s. a year, equivalent to 30s. a lunar month.
+In the case of an employee who has more than one year's service with an employer, the prescribed minimum wage is 455s. a year.
+For workers engaged in heavy labour the wage is increased by 130s. a year.
 In addition to the cash wage, an employer is required to provide the worker, free of charge, with rations, clothing and other articles such as blankets, eating utensils and toilet gear.
 Rations take into account the dietary needs of the worker and clothing and blanket issues vary according to location.

-In addition, the employer is required to provide accommodation and to arrange for the movement of the worker from and to his home village at the beginning and at the end of the contract, without cost to the worker.
+In addition, the employer is required to provide accommodation and to arrange for the movement of the agreement worker from and to his home village at the beginning and at the end of the contract, without cost to the worker.
 The Ordinance requires the employer to provide, free of charge, first aid equipment for the use of his employees and to provide medical supervision of the employees on a full time basis.
 Medical and hospital treatment is provided at the employer's expense.